 A Bristolian, Oona is passionate about the region and how United Communities can do ‘More Than… ’ by building new homes and supporting residents and communities to become more resilient.
 She has consistently campaigned to increase affordable homes in the West of England.

 As well as being Chief Executive, Oona is a Board member of Bristol Community Land Trust and Bristol Hospitality Network for Refugees and joined the national PlaceShapers Board in 2016.
 She has just been awarded a Winston Churchill Travel Fellowship to research international models of housing for millennials and was judged the Bristol Evening Post 2017 Woman of the Year in March this year.

-Starting the business in 2007, Iestyn has overseen the expansion across several different sectors and on a national basis.
-His has overall responsibility for the strategic direction of the business and leads his own assembled senior management team to deal with the development of the company.
+Starting the business in 2007, Iestyn has overseen the expansion of the Group nationally, across several different sectors.
+His role includes overall responsibility for the strategic direction of the business, whilst leading a highly capable senior management team, chosen by him, to deliver the successful development of the company.